-Theorem \ref{thm_general} tells that the proposed estimators for the loading matrix and the nonzero indexes of the loading matrix are both consistent under some mild conditions.
-It also demonstrates the impacts of the sparsity level of the loading matrix on its estimation error.
-If $m=O(p)$, $\hat{\bQ}$ converges as fast as the estimator proposed in \cite{lam2012}.
-If $m=o(p)$, the convergence rate of $\bQ$ is determined by two terms: the first term, $O(m^{2\delta-2}p^2n^{-1/2}\sqrt{\frac{\log p}{n}})$, is related to the estimation bias and the second one $O(m^\delta \sqrt{\frac{\log p}{n}})$ is related to the estimation variance.
+Theorem \ref{thm_general} shows that the proposed estimators for the loading matrix and the nonzero indexes of the loading matrix are both consistent under some mild conditions.
+It also demonstrates the impact of the sparsity level of the loading matrix on its estimation error.
+If $m=O(p)$, $\hat{\bQ}$ converges at the same rate as the estimator proposed in \cite{lam2011}.
+If $m=o(p)$, the convergence rate of $\hat{\bQ}$ is determined by two terms: the first term, $O(m^{2\delta-2}p^2n^{-1/2}\sqrt{\frac{\log p}{n}})$, is related to the estimation bias and the second term, $O(m^\delta \sqrt{\frac{\log p}{n}})$, is related to the estimation variance.
 If $m^{\delta-2}p^2 n^{-1/2}\geq O(1)$, i.e., the loading matrix is quite sparse, $\hat{\bS}$ has a larger bias as shown in Theorem \ref{thm_s_nosparse}, so the estimation error of $\bQ$ is dominated by the first term.
-In that case, the more sparse, the larger the error is.
+In that case, the more sparse the matrix, the larger the error is.
 If $m^{\delta-2}p^2 n^{-1/2}=o(1)$, i.e., the loading matrix is relatively dense, the estimation error is dominated by the second term (variance).
-In that case, the more sparse, the smaller the error is.
+In that case, the more sparse the matrix, the smaller the error is.

 \begin{remark} Theorem \ref{thm_general} shows the estimators are consistent when the sparsity levels of $\{\bq_i \mid i=1,\ldots, r\}$ are all distinct.
-However, even if it is not true and $\bQ$ is not uniquely defined, our method can estimate the loading space well and capture one of the most sparse loading matrices; See details in Section \ref{sec:sim}. \end{remark}
+However, even if it is not true and $\bQ$ is not uniquely defined, our method can estimate the loading space well and capture one of the most sparse loading matrices; see the example in Section \ref{subsec:r3}. \end{remark}

 \begin{remark} From Theorem \ref{thm_general}, we have $\Vert \tilde{\bS}_i - \bS_i\Vert_2 = O_p(\tau_{n,p,m})$, $\Vert \tilde{\bS}_i\tilde{\bS}_i^\top - \bS_i\bS^\top\Vert_2 = O_p(\tau_{n,p,m})$ and $\mathcal{D}\left(\mathcal{M}\left(\tilde{{\bf S}}_i\right),\mathcal{M}\left({\bf S}_i\right)\right)=O_p(\tau_{n,p,m})$. \end{remark}